IBMStreams/endpoint-monitor/README.md

 The endpoints are exposed with fixed URLs through a Kubernetes service using an Nginx reverse proxy.
 If a PE hosting an endpoint (REST operator) restarts and changes its IP address and/or server port number, endpoint-monitor will update the nginx configuration to allow the fixed URL to find the operator correctly.

 The endpoint service is available within the cluster and may be exposed outside of the cluster using standard Openshift/Kubernetes techniques, such as `oc expose`.
-For webhook use by other services the service much be reachable through a public internet address.
+For webhook use by other services the service must be reachable through a public internet address.

 Multiple endpoint-monitors can be running against a single Streams instance, for example one that exposes endpoints to applications within the cluster and one that exposes a limited set of endpoints externally.
 Separation is provided through
 Streams job groups, e.g. the internal monitor might be monitoring jobs in the `green` job group while the external is monitoring the `red` job group.